MaayanLab/clustergrammer-blitz/README.md

 or
 [here](https://maayanlab.github.io/clustergrammer-blitz/)

+## Clustergrammer Project
-The Clustergrammer website can be found [here](http://amp.pharm.mssm.edu/clustergrammer/) and the Clustergrammer repo can be found [here](https://github.com/MaayanLab/clustergrammer)
+The Clustergrammer website can be found [here](http://amp.pharm.mssm.edu/clustergrammer/) and the main project repo can be found [here](https://github.com/MaayanLab/clustergrammer)

 Nicolas Fernandez: Icahn School of Medicine at Mount Sinai.